moinwiki/moin/docs/user/rest.rst

 **Markup**: ::

  indented text
-  text indented to the 2nd level
+  text indented for the 2nd level

 **Result**:

  indented text
-  text indented to the 2nd level
+  text indented for the 2nd level

 **Markup**: ::